lambdaclass/lambdaworks_stark_platinum/docs/src/cairo/execution_trace.md

 are computed depends on the particular values of the flags for each instruction.

 ##### Memory values
+The `inst` column, is obtained by fetching in memory the value stored at pointer `pc`, which corresponds to a 63 bit Cairo instruction.
 Columns `dst`, `op0` and `op1` are computed by fetching in memory by their respective address.

 ##### Res